Toxic metals studies add to frustrations surrounding Swiss-owned mine in Peru

 In testing people’s blood and urine for five toxic metals, Serrano said he was stuck by the large discrepancies in reference values found in Peruvian regulations in comparison to international standards.
 “How do we know if (blood and urine levels) are high or low, whether you are protected or in danger?”

-The lack of awareness by public officials of the risk higher levels of exposure to the metals angers Blanco Pillco, the hospital director.
-“In other countries, if such percentages (of toxic metals in blood) would be recorded, the mining company would be breaking the law, and would be punished.”
+The lack of awareness by public officials of the risk higher levels of exposure to the metals angers Blanco Pillco, the former hospital director.
+“In other countries, if such percentages [of toxic metals in blood] would be recorded, the mining company would be breaking the law, and would be punished.”

 Officials at the health ministry and regional health authorities did not respond to requests to comment.